mingyangliu1024/ACON/README.md

 - We design ACON, which enhances UDA in three key aspects: a multi-period feature learning module to enhance the discriminability of frequency features, a temporal-frequency domain mutual learning module to enhance the discriminability of temporal features in the source domain and improve the transferability of frequency features in the target domain, and a domain adversarial learning module in temporal-frequency correlation subspace to further enhance transferability of features.

-- Experiments conducted on eights time series datasets and five common applications verify the effectiveness of ACON.
+- Experiments conducted on eights time series datasets and five common applications verify the effectiveness.

 ## Datasets
 - [[UCIHAR](https://researchdata.ntu.edu.sg/dataset.xhtml?persistentId=doi:10.21979/N9/0SYHTZ)]